 Our content is funded in part by commercial partnerships, at no extra cost to you and without impact to our editorial impartiality.
 Click to Learn More

-In our Zoom v Webex comparison, we found that Zoom is better than Webex, due to its ease of use, new security features, and the affordability of Zoom pricing plans for companies of all sizes.
+In our Zoom v Webex comparison, we found that Zoom is better than Webex, due to its ease of use, new security features, and its affordability for companies of all sizes.
+Both are considered among the best video conferencing apps by our expert testers after being put through their paces.

 Cisco Webex isn’t without its merits, though.
 In fact, if you’re a larger company that needs a robust feature catalog and flawless audio and video quality, Webex is probably a better option.
 However, if you’re looking for an intuitive, affordable web conferencing software that won’t take up too much time and resources to figure out, Zoom is definitely the way to go.